 Chhaya’s Homebuyer Fair Empowers Low-Income Families on the Path to Home Ownership

-Queens, NY – Chhaya CDC’s Annual Homebuyer Fair was held on Saturday, April 7th, 2018 at P.S.069, in the heart of Jackson Heights.
+Jackson Heights, NY – Chhaya CDC’s Annual Homebuyer Fair was held on Saturday, April 7th, 2018 at P.S.069, in the heart of Jackson Heights.
 The event attracted over 500 residents and families from diverse economic backgrounds, many of whom are immigrants.
 There is currently an affordable housing crisis in New York City, and homeownership increasingly seems out of the realm of possibility for most New Yorkers.
 This is the ninth year that Chhaya has organized the homebuyer fair, which presents comprehensive and clear information from a wide array of experts in the field of home ownership.
 Topics covered include: contract of sale; loan eligibility; the importance of credit; pre-approval vs. pre-qualification; and affordable home products.

 Many prospective buyers are not aware that in order to qualify for down payment assistance, the paperwork must be filed by a housing counselor at a HUD approved agency such as Chhaya.

 “Access to housing counseling and budgeting tools can be life-changing.” said Chhaya CDC’s Executive Director, Annetta Seecharran, “Often the barrier to home ownership is enough capital for down-payment and closing costs.
 The homebuyers’ fair is essentially a catalyst in the home-buying process that connects prospective homebuyers to the services they need in what can be an entirely daunting process.”